The Best 4 Day Vancouver Itinerary by a Local

 English Bay Beach and Surrounding Beaches

 As one of the four main beaches along the Seawall, English Bay Beach is one of the most popular.
-Relax and enjoy the ocean and mountain views while resting on one of the tree trunks placed along the beach.
+You can relax and enjoy some of the best views in Vancouver while resting on one of the tree trunks placed along the beach.

 Head to Third Beach for a quieter and more relaxed beach day.
 That is unless you're visiting on a summertime Tuesday night when Third Beach hosts an impromptu drum circle.
 Arrive between 6 PM and 9 PM to dance and listen to music provided by the Vancouver residents.

 Second Beach features another sandy beach, a public pool, and food outlets.
-A fun thing to do in Vancouver if visiting in July or August is attending Second Beach's outdoor movies on Tuesday nights.
+Attending Second Beach's outdoor movies on Tuesday nights is a fun thing to do in Vancouver if you are visiting in July or August.

-While the movies start at sundown (around 9 pm), I recommend arriving earlier to get a good spot.
-While you wait, enjoy the sunset and get dinner from one of the onsite food trucks.
+While the movies start at sundown (around 9 PM), arrive earlier to get a good spot.
+While you wait, enjoy the sunset and get dinner from one of the on-site food trucks.

 Sunset Beach is the closest to Downtown.
 It's an ideal place to relax with a book, swim, and, as the name suggests, watch the sunset.
 You can also view the Engagement sculpture here.
-The two 30ft high engagement rings were installed as part of a global series in 2005.
+The two 30-foot-high engagement rings were installed as part of a global series in 2005.

 Cactus Club Cafe

 Vancouver's popular Cactus Club Cafe has a fantastic beachfront location at English Bay for drinks and a meal.
-This is a busy location, so I recommend booking online or reserving a spot with the hostess and returning.
+This is a busy location, so try to book online before you arrive.

 If the weather is good, make sure to ask for a patio spot; enjoying one of their signature cocktails while looking out at the ocean and mountains is well worth the wait!
-Hook Seabar, across the street from the beach, is another excellent location for quality cocktails and fantastic seafood.
+Hook Seabar, across the street from the beach, is another excellent location.

-Accommodations near the Cactus Club Cafe at English Bay
+🏨 Places to stay near Cactus Club Cafe English Bay

 Kitsilano

-Located across the water from Downtown Vancouver, Kitsilano is a peaceful and quirky neighbourhood.
-Kits Beach is a favourite for relaxing, enjoying barbeques, and playing beach games in the summer.
+Located across the water from Downtown Vancouver, Kitsilano is a peaceful and quirky neighborhood.
+Kits Beach is a favorite for relaxing, enjoying barbeques, and playing beach games in the summer.

 If you aren't in a beach mood, head to West 4th and the surrounding blocks for some retail therapy.
 Along with interesting independent stores, such as those selling crystals, you'll find more well-known brands like Lululemon and Urban Outfitters.